igorek17000/Ender-2-Pro-BTT-V3/README.md

 Step 3: Click on Download or View Raw and the Zip file will download.

+Step 4: Once the file has downloaded, move it to the directory you want to keep it in and extract the file.

+Step 5: Using VS-Code, make any additional changes if you so desire, then compile by clicking the check mark at the bottom left.

 # Additional Options and Information

 Use the Pre-Compiled firmware in the main branch to upgrade the Ender 2 Pro To A BTT-SKR-Mini-E3-v2 and